US officials met Venezuela officers to discuss coup bid: report - AFP

 Maduro has angrily blamed the US for many of his problems.
 The idea that the Trump administration might have even considered backing a coup attempt seems sure to fuel such charges.

-Mari Carmen Aponte, who was a top US diplomat for Latin American affairs under Trump's predecessor Barack Obama, told the Times that "this is going to land like a bomb" in the region.
+Mari Carmen Aponte, who was a top US diplomat for Latin American affairs in the Obama administration, told the Times that "this is going to land like a bomb" in the region.